author: Dr. Kevin Curran

 Factors to consider when choosing the best brand of St. John’s wort supplement.

-Before taking St. John’s wort, the most important factor to consider is the possibility for drug-drug interactions.
-St. John’s wort is known to interact with other medications in a way that may reduce their effectiveness.
-For example, if you are taking birth control pills while simultaneously taking St. John’s wort, there is a possibility the St. John’s wort will decrease the effectiveness of the birth control pills.
+Before taking St. John’s wort, the most important factor to consider is the possibility for herb-drug interactions.
+For example, if you are taking birth control pills while simultaneously taking St. John’s wort, there’s a possibility St. John’s wort will decrease the effectiveness of the birth control pills.
+Also, you should not combine St. John’s wort and other prescription SSRI anti-depressants, as this could create a serotonin overload.
 If you use other medications, please consult your physician before taking St. John’s wort.

 Once you’ve determined St. John’s wort is an appropriate choice, you then need to consider which is the best St John’s wort brand to use.